-Before a password policy subentry is created you must know exactly what policy you would like to enforce its scope within the DIT.
+Before a password policy subentry is created you must know exactly what policy you would like to enforce and its scope within the DIT.

-The following Stream DUA example creates a password policy under the Deltawing administrative point.
-This password policy will lock accounts for one day if the user incorrectly guesses their userPassword value five times.
+The following example Stream DUA command creates a password policy under the Deltawing administrative point.
+This policy will lock accounts for one day if a user incorrectly enters their userPassword five times.

 '''

 insert {

 organizationName "Deltawing"

 / commonName "LDAP Password Policy" }

+'''

+'''

 with {

 objectClass subentry pwdPolicy,

 subtreeSpecification { },

 pwdAttribute userPassword,

 pwdMaxFailure 5,

 pwdLockout TRUE,

 pwdLockoutDuration 86400

 };

 '''